Author: Simon Cramp

 "I know that Dad would have been delighted to read Don’t Cramp My Style and not in the least bit surprised that Simon had produced such a valuable book."

-The book will be available to purchase soon - in the meantime the pdf is available to read and download in your browser here.
+The pdf is available to read and download in your browser here.

 The publisher is the Centre for Welfare Reform.